 The following parameters can be copy/pasted to databases.conf and used as overrides for specific databases.

-Asterisk pairs (\\) mark parameters that can alternatively be configured at the client connection via the DPB/SPB.
-Please refer back to Scope of Parameters at the beginning of this chapter if you do not understand these differences.
+Engine-related CryptPlugin DatabaseGrowthIncrement DeadlockTimeout DefaultDbCachePages EventMemSize ExternalFileAccess FileSystemCacheThreshold GCPolicy LockAcquireSpins LockHashSlots LockMemSize MaxUnflushedWrites MaxUnflushedWriteTime SecurityDatabase SharedCache SharedDatabase UserManager WireCrypt Client-related Some parameters can be configured at the client connection via the DPB/SPB, as an alternative to configuring them in databases. conf.
+Please refer back to Scope of Parameters at the beginning of this chapter to understand these differences.
+AuthClient Providers The following parameters can be configured ONLY via the DPB/SPB ConnectionTimeout DummyPacketInterval IpcName RemoteAuxPort RemotePipeName RemoteServiceName RemoteServicePort TCPNoNagle